MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/how-to-revoscalepy.md

 ## Summarize data

-To quickly understand the fundamental characteristics of your data, use the **rx_summary** function to return basic statistical descriptors.
+To quickly understand fundamental characteristics of your data, use the **rx_summary** function to return basic statistical descriptors.
 Mean, standard deviation, and min-max values.
 A count of total observations, missing observations, and valid observations is included.

 A minimum specification of the [rx_summmary](../python-reference/revoscalepy/rx-summary.md) function consists of a valid data source object and a formula giving the fields to summarize.